-The acquisition of more than 10% of voting shares of SAM or the Corporation requires regulatory approval.
+The acquisition of more than 10% of voting shares of the Corporation requires regulatory approval

-We may not, without the approval of IIROC, permit an investor, alone or together with its associates and affiliates, to own voting securities carrying 10% or more of the votes carried by all voting securities in SAM or the Corporation, 10% or more of the outstanding participating securities of the Corporation or its parent company, or an interest of 10% or more in the total equity of the Corporation.
+We may not, without the approval of IIROC, permit an investor, alone or together with its associates and affiliates, to own voting securities carrying 10% or more of the votes carried by all voting securities in the Corporation, 10% or more of the outstanding participating securities of the Corporation, or an interest of 10% or more in the total equity of the Corporation.
 As a result of these restrictions, the market for significant blocks of shares may be limited.